Apple, Penny, Table

 CAPABILITY: The claimant can manage benefit payments in her own interests.

-Much of that is boilerplate and I wish he’d been more specific.
-The full report, for example, states that I’m agreeable and in control of my emotions, that I get along well with others, that I don’t have issues with authority, etc. (All that was missing were notations that I’m housebroken and great with kids and it would read like a shelter dog’s adoption profile.)
+It’s a boilerplate summation of a more detailed report that found no concerns with my abstract reasoning, insight, judgment, or intellectual functioning.
+His overall assessment of my demeanor states that I’m pleasant, cooperative, and in control of my emotions; that I work well with others and don’t have issues with authority.
+(All that was missing were notations that I’m housebroken and great with kids and it would read like a shelter dog’s adoption profile.)
 I can regulate my emotions but anxiety inflames my motor symptoms, which is standard for PD.
 If I get stressed in front of you, I won’t angrily lash out or curl into the fetal position and cry, but my tremor and dystonia will worsen.

 Scroll to Top